The following are scholarships for students enrolled in graduate programs. Read below for eligibility.

 The Norway-America Association

-Offers stipends to Norwegian citizens for graduate study and research in the U.S. Applicants must be members of the Norway-America Association(NAA) and must have completed a minimum of a Bachelor’s degree.
-Award amounts range from$ 2,000 to$20,000.
-Deadline: January 5th, 2014.
+Offers scholarships to Norwegian citizens for graduate study and research in the U.S. Award amounts range from$ 2,000 to $20,000.
+Deadline: December 18th every year, for the following academic year.

 Organization of American States (OAS) Fellowships